e-Justice Belgium: JustX program

 CSC is a leading global consulting, system integration and outsourcing company.
 Its mission is to provide customers in industry and government with solutions crafted to meet their strategic goals and enable them to profit from the advanced use of technology.

 Bridging the gaps between citizens and services

 CSC was asked to create a new national central database for the JustX program of the Belgian government, e-Justice Belgium.
 Main goals were to prevent human errors and reduce the time spent on routine tasks.

-Thanks to iText CSC was able to add the possibility to transform scanned physical documents into PDF with structured data, and to flatten complex dynamic forms (of the e-registry of Belgian business start-ups) into reliable PDFs, at high speed.
+Using iText, CSC was able to add the possibility to transform scanned physical documents into PDF with structured data, and to flatten complex dynamic forms (of the e-registry of Belgian business start-ups) into reliable PDFs, at high speed.